-How To: Insulate your feet from the cold
+How to Insulate your feet from the cold

 Going hiking in the rough cold?
 You might want to watch this video first.
 Your toes are the most vulnerable part of your body when it comes to the cold.
 Keep them – and the rest of your feet – toasty with these steps.